 The first “graduate” of the Deckers Dogs program was Rommy, a one-and-a-half year-old Labradoodle that was matched with Shon Wilson of Grand Junction, Colorado.

 Wilson spent five years active duty in the Navy as a Petty Officer, Second Class.
-He also spent 10 years active duty in the Army, and like Nevins, served as a Staff Sergeant in the 19th Special Forces Group.
-He deployed twice to Afghanistan and three times to Iraq.
+He also spent time deployed overseas.

 “I came back and had issues, and it’s taken me some years to understand that I had issues,” Wilson said.
 “It took a lot of convincing from my family and friends to show me that I had issues.
 I didn’t see that I had them.
 I thought I was fine.”